Bertrand2/thetreasureplanet/README.md

 **Filipe:** You mean the Black Spot of doom?
 Sheer superstition!

 **Billy:** Think so?
-Well, listen : 20 men have died already.
+Well, listen: twenty men have died already.
 And all because of this.
 Captain Flint's treasure map!

 **Filipe:** A treasure map?
 Ridiculous!

 **Billy:** You think so, eh?
-You're to young to have heard of Captain Flint's treasure, buried on a secret planet.
+You're to young to have heard about Captain Flint's fabulous treasure, buried on a secret planet.

-**Filipe:** And you have a treasure planet map?
+**Filipe:** And you have the treasure planet map?

 **Billy:** This is it Filipe.
-But it doesn't matter to me now, it's too late, they gave me the Black Spot and it's my duty as a conscienscious pirate to drop dead at once!
+But it doesn't matter to me now, it's too late, they gave me the Black Spot and it's my duty as a conscientious pirate to drop dead at once!

 **Filipe:** I can't believe it.

 **Billy:** No?
 Just watch this [*Billy Bones dying noises*]

 **Filipe:** I'll be damned!
 He wasn't kiddin'!
-I better report this to the commander.
+I'd better report this to the commander.

-Ah!
+**Filipe:** Ah!
 It must be those pirates!

-**alling Commander Smollet!
+**Filipe:** Calling Commander Smollett!
 Please come in!

-**Smollet:** *over audio transmission* This is Commander Smollet, come in Filipe
+**Smollett:** *over audio transmission* This is Commander Smollett, come in Filipe.

 **Filipe:** Commander, I must see you at once!
 It's about treasure planet, I have the map.

 ============

-**Smollet:** Come in!
-I'm Commander Smollet, what can I do for you?
+**Smollett:** Come in!
+I'm Commander Smollett, what can I do for you?

 **N°3:** A haircut.
 Just a trim.
 Nothing off the top and don't touch the sideburns, okay?

-**Smollet:** I'm not a barber, I'm the space fleet commander!
+**Smollett:** I'm not a barber, I'm the space fleet commander!

 **N°3:** Well, what do we have here?
 It looks like a sink!
 What a good place to get a treasure map in!
 HhhHHEllLPP!
 OOoOOooOH!

-**Smollet:** Mh, did you say treasure map?
+**Smollett:** Mh, did you say treasure map?

 **N°3:** Me?
 No!
 I haven't the slightest interest in buried treasure, nor am I interested in a young cadet named Filipe.
 Not even a teeny weeny little bit interested in him or his treasure map.

-**Smollet:** Then why did you come?
+**Smollett:** And why have you come?

 **N°3:** Erm, I want a haircut.

-**Smollet:** One haircut, coming up.
+**Smollett:** One haircut, coming up.

 **N°3:** AAAAAAAAAaaaAAAAaAAaAAH!
 OOooooooOOOOh!
 Waaaaaoooh!

 **Pigman:** Excuse me, I'd like a hamburger with ketchup and mustard and onions and tomato and lettuce and a chocolate milkshake.

-**Smollet:** Is that for here or to go?
+**Smollett:** Is that for here or to go?

 **Pigman:** I'd like to eat it here and take it with me too if possible.
 By the way, not that I'm interested, but does a young man named Filipe with a treasure map ever come in here?

-**Smollet:** Did I hear you say treasure map?
+**Smollett:** Did I hear you say treasure map?

 **Pigman:** Who, me?
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH OOF OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOH!